Create multi agent system with ADK, deploy in Agent Engine and get started with A2A protocol

 1. Objective of this lab

-In this hands-on lab you will build a multi agent application that generates an image, based on your prompt and evaluates it against your prompt.
+In this hands-on lab you will build a multi agent application using ADK (Agent Development Kit) that generates an image, based on your prompt and evaluates it against your prompt.
 If the image does not satisfactorily meet the requirements described in the prompt, the agent will continuously generate images until the image that meets your requirements is generated.
 Each of the agents in this hands-on have a single purpose, the agents co-operate with each other to achieve the overall goal.
+You will learn how to test the application locally and deploy in Vertex AI Agent Engine.

 What you'll learn